-Have Kitchen, Will Travel: GA Air Guard Supports 58th Presidential Inauguration
+Have kitchen, will travel: GA Air Guard supports 58th Presidential Inauguration

 |0

-This work, Have Kitchen, Will Travel: GA Air Guard Supports 58th Presidential Inauguration, by SMSgt Roger Parsons, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Have kitchen, will travel: GA Air Guard supports 58th Presidential Inauguration [Image 1 of 22], by SMSgt Roger Parsons, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT